-Xu \etal \cite{XU202196} proposed a dual-stage approach (segmentation and classification) to utilize mask attention mechanism as spatial attention to adjust salient features of the CNN.
+Xu \etal \cite{XU202196} proposed a dual-stage approach (segmentation and classification) to utilize mask-attention-mechanism as spatial attention to adjust salient features of the CNN.
 Their attention mask suppresses the receptive field of the CNN based on their overlapping rates with the segmentation masks.
-However, they did not consider the effect of the imperfection of the segmentation masks in their approach.
-Unavailability of the segmentation masks of large-scale datasets and imperfection in the segmentation masks due to supervised training on the small-scale dataset make their model susceptible to masking important features of different layers of the CNN.
-Keidar \etal \cite{Keidar2021} proposed a deep learning model for the detection of COVID-19 from CXRs.
-They incorporated the segmentation masks in the green channel of the input image.
+Keidar \etal \cite{Keidar2021} proposed a deep learning-based model, along with the segmentation masks as additional input, for the detection of COVID-19 from CXRs.
 Segmentation-based Deep Fusion Network (SDFN) \cite{liu2019sdfn} is a method that leverages the domain knowledge and the higher-resolution information of local lung regions.
-The local lung regions are identified using Lung Region Generator (LRG), and discriminative features are extracted using two CNN models.
+The local lung regions are identified using Lung Region Generator, and discriminative features are extracted using two CNN models.
 Then these features are fused by the feature fusion module for the disease classification process.
-Daniel \etal \cite{ARIASGARZON2021100138} proposed a two-stage method where surroundings area around anatomy regions are removed from the CXR image based on the segmentation masks to remove any classification bias towards the extraneous (i.e., non-anatomy) regions of the image.
+Arias-Garzón \etal \cite{ARIASGARZON2021100138} proposed a two-stage method where the surrounding area around anatomy regions are removed from the CXR image based on the segmentation masks to remove any classification bias towards the extraneous (i.e., non-anatomy) regions of the image.
 Afterward, they fed the CXR image constrained by the segmentation mask to a CNN model.
-Overall, the methods described in \cite{XU202196}, \cite{Keidar2021}, \cite{liu2019sdfn} and \cite{ARIASGARZON2021100138} have utilized small-scale annotated datasets (e.g., JSRT) in a supervised training setting to generate segmentation masks for large-scale datasets used in their approaches.
-However, in these methods, the effect of imperfect segmentation masks was not considered, which naturally arises from supervised training of the segmentation network using out-of-distribution data resources.
+Overall, the methods described in \cite{XU202196, Keidar2021, liu2019sdfn, ARIASGARZON2021100138} utilized small-scale annotated datasets in a supervised training setting to generate segmentation masks for large-scale datasets used in their approaches.
+However, in these methods, the effect of imperfect segmentation masks was not considered, which naturally arises from supervised training of the segmentation network using out-of-distribution data resources. \copyrightnotice